Narrative Medicine & The Creative Impulse

 Many persons engaged in health care, including patients, providers, and literary scholars, are seeking fresh means to engage in powerful, person-centered care.
 Attentive listening, creative contact, singular accuracy, and personal fidelity are often missing from the routines of our practices.
 Among the many responses to the failures of our current health care system is Narrative Medicine.
 Developed at Columbia University in 2000, Narrative Medicine fortifies clinical practice with the ability to recognize, absorb, interpret, and be moved by stories of illness.
 We realize that the care of the sick unfolds in stories, and we recognize that the central event of health care occurs when the patient gives an account of self and the clinician skillfully receives it.
 Our experience and research have shown that the clinical routines and teaching methods of narrative medicine can transform practice and training.
 Time-tested teaching approaches can help participants to convey to their students the skills of empathic interviewing, reflective practice, narrative ethics, and self-awareness.

-Come work and study with us for a weekend.
-Gather with colleagues from the world over to learn the narrative skills of close reading, attentive listening, and creative writing.
+Work and study with us virtually for a weekend.
+Connect with colleagues from the world over to learn the narrative skills of close reading, attentive listening, and creative writing.
 Find out how your own imagination can reveal things you know unawares.
 Experience the deep bonds that can form among clinicians and those who care about health care in short periods of small group intensive narrative work.
 Recognize and be recognized as ones who have care within them.

 Friday, October 23

 - 5:00 p.m.-6:30 p.m.
 EDT: The Dreamer Position | Rika Burnham, DFA (live via Zoom)

 - 7:00 p.m.–8:00 p.m.
 EDT: Small Group Seminars | Zoom Small Group Breakouts